coq/coq/doc/sphinx/proof-engine/tactics.rst

       are referred by names and non-dependent products by increasing numbers (see :ref:`bindings`).

+      .. flag:: Apply With Renaming

+         When on, this flag causes the names in the :n:`@term`'s type to be renamed for uniqueness.
+         By default no renaming is done.

+         .. deprecated:: 8.14

+            This flag is provided for compatibility with versions previous to 8.15.

    .. tacv:: apply {+, @term}

       This is a shortcut for :n:`apply @term__1; [.. | ... ; [ .. | apply @term__n] ... ]`,